Time Series

 • There are irregular oscillations of all recorded brain potentials.

-• Oscillations are not stable but modulated over time.
+• Oscillations are not stable, but are modulated over time.

-• There are different frequency components in each trace.
+• There are different frequency components evident in each trace.

 1. Epileptic Seizure: